Narcissism, Limerence, And When It’s Time To Let Go

 I am deeply insecure about my physical appearance.
 And it’s set me up to make terrible decisions concerning my romantic relationships time and again.

-It’s a topic I haven’t talked about much in my writings on narcissism and narcissistic relationships. but I’ve hinted around the edges.
+It’s a topic I haven’t talked about much in my writings on narcissism and narcissistic relationships.
+But I’ve hinted around the edges.
 Honestly, it’s embarrassing.
 But, since I’m gay and my perspective on this topic is shaped by this particular insecurity, a lot of baggage comes with it.

 And the world of gay men is very tough on guys who are less-than-perfect looking.
 There’s a lot of shame for gay men who aren’t chiseled, who don’t have a sharp jaw, who don’t have seductive bedroom eyes—you name it.
 Ironically, even the men who do have all of this and more (whatever the “it” really is) still feel deeply insecure.
 It’s never enough to feel worthy of true affection.